 Is migraine surgery for you?
 Although the criteria are not written in stone, I think that you should consider surgery if you have migraine symptoms more than 14 days out of every 28 and if you do not have a good result from standard medical treatments.
 I also think you should consider the surgery if your migraines affect your ability to work or affects your normal social relationships.

-For more information you can ask questions about migraine surgery on my website or contact my office at 770 682-3375 to schedule an appointment.
+For more information you can contact my office at 770 682-3375 to schedule an appointment.